coinevo/mycoinevo-core-cpp/README.md

 Simply embed the relevant code in your application, generally via CMake.
 See `CMakeLists.txt` for required files.

-One example usage of this code is its transpilation into wasm and JS by mymonero-core-js.
+One example usage of this code is its transpilation into wasm and JS by mycoinevo-core-js.

 ## Testing